 Marketing your book

-It is linked with your book’s dedicated page on SpringerLink, which offers free sample pages to all readers and full text content to the customers of the respective eBook collection.
+All books will have a home page on our content platform link.springer.com, which offers free sample pages to all readers and full text content to the customers of the respective eBook collection.

 Via their library, millions of users get access to and can read or download your book.
 Each book’s content is fully searchable by keywords and hyper-linked with other online publications.